 By default, low-abundance genes that were filtered out in a comparison do not contribute to the average.
 Any log-fold changes that could be computed from them are considered to be too unstable.
-If the gene is filtered out in all other labels, the average is set to zero for testing but is reported as NA.
+If the gene is filtered out in all other labels, the average is set to zero for testing but is reported as NA pseudoBulkDGE, for the underlying function that does all the heavy lifting.